-Is it time for you to put a coil shock on your trail or enduro bike?
+So is it time for you to try a coil shock on your trail or enduro bike?
 Let's take a look at the pros and cons of coil and air shocks so you can understand the differences and decide which is the better choice for your bike, terrain, and riding preferences.

-- Consistent performance and resistance to heat that can build up on a long descent
+- Consistent performance and resistance to heat that can build up on long and rough descents.

-- Changing the spring rate is more involved — you need to remove the spring entirely and replace it with a stiffer or softer spring
+- Finding the correct spring rate is more involved — you have to replace the spring with a stiffer or softer spring.

-A wound coil spring on one of these shocks does not heat up as drastically as a pressurized air spring does on long downhills as it is repeatedly compressed.
-There are two key benefits to a cooler shock: The coil shock's damper does not heat up as much, so its performance stays more consistent, and the spring rate of a coil will not change during intense cycles.
+The wound coil spring on a coil shock shocks does not heat up as drastically as a pressurized air spring does on long downhills.
+There are two key benefits to a cooler shock: The coil shock's damper oil does not heat up as much, so its performance stays more consistent, and the spring rate of a coil will not change during intense cycles.
 (More on heat fade in a moment.)

-Coil shocks also require fewer seals than air shocks, resulting in less stiction — static friction created by seals against a shock shaft.
+Coil shocks require fewer seals than air shocks, resulting in less stiction — static friction created by seals against a shock shaft.
 The amount of force required to break this stiction is called the breakaway force.
-Because coils have less stiction and a lower breakaway force they have better small-bump sensitivity and a plusher, suppler feel.
+Because coils have less stiction and a lower breakaway force they have better small-bump sensitivity and a plusher feel.

 This increased sensitivity can also improve traction, as it allows the rear wheel to track the ground more consistently.
 Bikes with coil shocks usually feel more planted in rough terrain.